 MAKING AN APPOINTMENT

-So, pick up the phone, dial the number of your hairdresser and say:
+However, if you want to make an appointment, pick up the phone, dial the number of your hairdresser and say:

 “Buongiorno, volevo prendere un appuntamento per un taglio/una spuntatina/una piega/i colpi di sole…”

 “Hello, I’d like to make an appointment for a cut/trim/blowout/highlights…”

 At this point the hairdresser will ask you: “Quando?/Per quando?” – “When?/For when?”

 And you reply with date and time.